opendata-swiss/ogd-handbook-site/content/library/ref-m8-dcat-application-en.md

 Date: 2015-8-10
 Slug: ref-m8-dcat-application
 Authors: OGD Schweiz
-Summary: DCAT Application Profile for Swiss data portals
+Summary: Classes and elements of the DCAT metadata standard for Swiss data portals
 Lang: en

 * Classes and elements of the DCAT Application Profile for Swiss data portals